 This whimsical bronze candlestick was designed by Ernest Thompson Seton for the Rowfant Club, an exclusive bibliophilic society established in Cleveland, Ohio in 1892.

-The candlestick was originally issued in an edition of 100 bronze copies cast by Tiffany Studios in Corona, Queens in 1903.
+The bronze candlestick was originally issued in an edition of 100, cast by Tiffany Studios in Corona, Queens in 1903.

-The candlestick takes the form of a groundhog, expertly modeled by J.L.
-Clark of the American Museum of Natural History, sitting on an open book, raising up a candle in homage to the club's motto ("Light Seeking Light Doth Light of Light beguile").
+Expertly modeled by J.L.
+Clark of the American Museum of Natural History, the candlestick takes the form of a groundhog, sitting on an open book, raising up a candle in homage to the club’s motto (“Light Seeking Light Doth Light of Light beguile”).

 Height: 8 ¾ inches (22.2 cm)